 If you have any questions or problems with your accommodation application then you can contact the team at Residences Reception and they will be able to help you out.

 This is purely a personal decision.
-As a general rule the shared accommodation is a bit more social as you must go to the shared lounge/kitchen to cook etc. This will ensure you are interacting with your peers.
-Self-contained apartments/units allow you to cook in your own kitchenette and watch TV in seclusion, though there are also communal kitchens in the buildings and 'break out' areas to study and relax.
+As a general rule the shared accommodation is more social as you use the same kitchen, lounge and dining area as the other students in your unit.
+This will ensure you are interacting with your peers.
+Studio apartments are self-contained so you can cook in your own kitchenette and watch TV in seclusion, however there are also communal kitchens in the buildings and 'break out' areas to study and relax.
 These are good options for when you wish to be with your peers.

 No matter what room type you end up in, there are events organised for individual units and also for the whole of res and a lot of times it is purely up to you on how social you would like to be.

-Whether you'll get to choose which room you stay in while living on residence will depend on your type of accommodation.
+Whether you'll get to choose which room you stay in while living on residence will depend on the type of accommodation you apply for.
 If you're living in a shared unit then room allocations are done automatically.
 This assists a balanced mix of international, domestic, genders and faculties in order to encourage a multicultural community.

 If you have a legitimate need to be located somewhere specific then you'll need to note this in your application.
 We also suggest to contact the Residence office with your request.